Health & Safety

 • We will follow guidelines and mandates from the CDC, state and Federal Government authorities

-• All Campers must have up to date physicals upon admittance
+• All Campers MUST have up to date physicals upon admittance

-• All Campers must have parental waivers certifying camper’s good health
+• All Campers MUST have parental waivers certifying camper’s good health

 • Medications must be administered by the nurse or trainer unless they have signed the RunningWorks Self-Administration of Medication Authorization/Approval form signed by a parent and their physician